 Chemistry is the study of the creation, properties, and reactions of the natural and synthetic substances that constitute the world around us.
 The discipline of Biochemistry uses chemistry as a tool to examine and explore the processes of life.
 Biochemical and chemical knowledge provides an underpinning for many disciplines including medicine, sustainability, agriculture, and engineering.

-The breadth and diversity of our program provides students considerable freedom in their Ph.D. studies.
+The breadth and diversity of our program provide students considerable freedom in their Ph.D. studies.
 Graduate students may choose to be affiliated with any number of these programs, some of which provide research assistantships on a highly competitive basis.